ELSP Language Assessment

 For students new to the US culture, regardless of language background, some offerings include workshops “Small Talk in the US Context” and “Serving as Teaching Assistant in the US Context”.

-ELSP language assessment is not used in the admissions process; instead, it is used to determine students’ functional proficiencies in English and identify offerings that may help them thrive in graduate school.
+ELSP language diagnostics are not used in the admissions process; instead, they are used to determine students’ functional proficiencies and current strengths in English and to identify offerings that may help them thrive in graduate school.

-ELSP Assessment Timeline for new LGS students (Fall 2024)
+ELSP Timeline for new LGS students (Fall 2025)

-• ELSP language assessments are conducted online unless a student prefers an in-person experience.
+- ELSP language diagnostics are conducted online unless a student prefers an in-person experience.

-• Some programs will refer international students who speak English as an Additional Language (EAL) for assessment.
-The results of the assessment will be used to recommend coursework.
+- Some programs will refer international students who speak English as an Additional Language (EAL) for diagnostic, setting aside particular dates to complete the online diagnostics.
+The results will be used to recommend coursework or other appropriate support.

-• All other EALs can request an assessment and then, if desired, elect to enroll in ELSP coursework to further advance their English communication skills.
+- All other EALs can request an diagnostic and then, if desired, elect to enroll in ELSP coursework to further advance their English communication skills.

-• If you are interested in assessment/English language support but do not receive an email, or if you have questions for the ESLP, please contact us (see below).
+- If you are interested in a diagnostic/English language support but do not receive an email from your program or the ELSP, or if you have questions please contact us (see below).

 Current International Students